Heart of Recovery

-Heart of Recovery is a program that is hosted by a variety of Shambhala Centers across the United States.
+Heart of Recovery is a program that is hosted by a variety of Shambhala Centers across the United States and Canada.
 Each of these Centers has their own Heart of Recovery group which meets on a regular basis (online and/or in person) focused upon sharing support while bringing together contemplative practice and a commitment to sobriety.

 The Heart of Recovery program and group meetings are not meant as a replacement for 12-step or other recovery work, but rather as an adjunct which focuses on the 11th step of “Prayer and Meditation.”